rebelsky/csc207c/_mps/blockchains.md

 Because this is the first block in the list, it doesn't have a previous hash to refer to, so we'll ignore it for the purposes of hashing.
 However, what do we fill in for the `nonce` value of this block so that we can compute its hash.
 If our choice of `nonce` value was arbitrary, then our resulting hash value would also be arbitrary and thus would be of little use for verifying anything.

-We therefore put an arbitrary restriction on our hash value which only allows us to accept certain hashes into our blockchain.
-For this homework, we place the following restriction on our hashes:
+We therefore put an arbitrary restriction on our hash value which only allows us to accept certain hashes into our blockchain.  _For this project_, we place the following restriction on our hashes:

 * A hash is *valid* for our block chain if it begins with three bytes that are all zeroes.